 (1) Northern Trust's non-U.S. activities are primarily related to its asset servicing, asset management, foreign exchange, cash management, and commercial banking businesses.
 The operations of Northern Trust are managed on a reporting segment basis and include components of both U.S and non-U.S. source income and assets.
 Non-U.S. source income and assets are not separately identified in Northern Trust's internal management reporting system.
 However, Northern Trust is required to disclose non-U.S. activities based on the domicile of the customer.
-Due to the complex and integrated nature of Northern Trust's cativities, it is difficult to segregate with precision revenues, expenses and assets between U.S. ad non-U.S.-domiciled customers.
+Due to the complex and integrated nature of Northern Trust's activities, it is difficult to segregate with precision revenues, expenses and assets between U.S. and non-U.S.-domiciled customers.
 On the basis of averages, the percentage of total assets attributable to foreign activities was 18%, 19%, and 20% as of December 31, 2022, 2021 and 2020, respectively.
 On the basis of averages, the percentage of total liabilities attributable to foreign activities was 55%, 58%, and 56% as of December 31, 2022, 2021 and 2020, respectively.
 For additional information, refer to the Geographic Area Information section of Note 31, "Reporting Segments and Related Information," provided in Item 8, "Financial Statements and Supplementary Data."

 (2) Interest-Bearing Due from and Deposits with Banks includes the interest-bearing component of Cash and Due from Banks and Interest-Bearing Deposits with Banks as presented on the consolidated balance sheets.
-(3) Includes the impact of balance sheet netting under master netting arrangements of approximately \$3.6 billion in 2022.
-Excluding the impact of netting, the average interest

 (3) Includes the impact of balance sheet netting under master netting arrangements of approximately \$3.6 billion in 2022.
 Excluding the impact of netting, the average interest rate on Securities Purchased under Agreements to Resell would be approximately 2.23% in 2022.
-Excluding the impact of netting, the average interest rate on Securities Sold under Agreements to Repurchase would be approximately 2.23% in 2022.
 Excluding the impact of netting, the average interest rate on Securities Sold under Agreements to Repurchase would be approximately 2.27% in 2022.
-Beginning in the third quarter of 2021, Northern Trust became an approved Government Securities Sold of GSD) netting and sponsoring member in the Fixed Income Clearing Corporation (FICC) sponsored member program, through which Northern Trust submits eligible repurchase and reverse repurchase transactions in U.S. Government securities between Northern Trust and its sponsored member clients for novation and clearing.
+Beginning in the third quarter of 2021, Northern Trust became an approved Government Securities Division (GSD) netting and sponsoring member in the Fixed Income Clearing Corporation (FICC) sponsored member program, through which Northern Trust submits eligible repurchase and reverse repurchase transactions in U.S. Government securities between Northern Trust and its sponsored member clients for novation and clearing.
 Northern Trust nets securities sold under repurchase agreements against those purchased under resale agreements when FICC is the counterparty.